hacdias/LEIC/report/README.md

 - The logs records we estimate the replica _j_ does not have:
   - TODO: explain

-When the replica _j_ receives the gossip message from the replica _i_, it then procceeds as follows:
+When the replica _j_ receives the gossip message from the replica _i_, it then proceeds as follows:

 1. Updates the entry _i_ in the timestamp table with the `replicaTimestamp`;
 2. For each log record `r`: